Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 The treating specialists are usually cardiologists, surgeons and phlebologists.

 8. Parietal branch, ramus parietalis.
 Posterior branch of the superficial temporal artery.
-It anastomoses with the same-named branch of the opposite side, the posterior auricular and occipital arteries.
+Anastomoses with the branch of the same name on the opposite side, the posterior auricular and occipital arteries.
 Rice.
 A.

 9. Maxillary artery, a. maxillaris.
 Large terminal branch of the external carotid artery.
-It starts below the temporomandibular joint, passes from the outer or inner side of the lateral pterygoid muscle and branches in the pterygopalatine fossa.
+It begins below the temporomandibular joint, passes from the outer or inner side of the lateral pterygoid muscle and branches in the pterygopalatine fossa.
 Rice.
 A, B.

 13. Dental branches, rami demotes.
 They go to the roots of the teeth.
 Rice.
 B. 13a Periodental branches, rami peridentales.